trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 >The value of the result of both operators is **implementation-defined**, and its type (an unsigned integer type) is size_t, defined in <stddef.h> (and other headers).

-The words "Both operators" in the paragraph refers to the _Alignof and the sizeof operators.
+The words "Both operators" in the paragraph refer to the _Alignof and the sizeof operators.
 Again, I think the paragraph is pretty self-explanatory.
 So if you were one of those folks who used to believe that C mandates specific sizes for object of every type, because some random guy told you "Oh it is true in Turbo C++, so it must be true for every implementation", which it is not, you probably now know how stuff actually work.